Festival Events

 Marimba Jam Time

-Friday and Saturday, 5:30 – 7:00 p.m., 2nd Floor Lounge, McNary Hall
+Friday and Saturday, 5:30 – 7:00 p.m., Location TBD

 The Marimba Jam room is back this year!
 Because the Zimfest schedule is so packed with activities, the only time we could find that doesn’t conflict with workshops, performances or other activities is during dinnertime!

 These times are open to all participants at any level, and you can drop in for any length of time that you want.
 An experienced marimba player will be present to act as a facilitator.
 We ask you to respect one another and respect the instruments.
-Masking Recommended.
+Masking Encouraged.

 Read the Marimba Jam Rules of Engagement (click to expand)